jhcook/kubernetes-dev-env/sidecar/README.md

 ## Container

-This solution was designed for Kubernetes, and as such is intendd to be run in a sidecar along the primary application.
-If you've got the container pushed to a registry, you can patch your Deployment spec as follows to provid the metrics.
+This solution was designed for Kubernetes, and as such is intended to be run in a sidecar along the primary application.
+If you've got the container pushed to a registry, you can patch your Deployment spec as follows to provide the metrics.

 ```